StefanoPisano/gz-folio/README.md

 ## A free, customizable and simple portfolio for everyone!
 The portfolio has been developed in order to be built inside GitHub pages.<br/>
-The main goal of this project is to have a user-friendly way to create a personal portfolio where you will be able to add sections as:<br/>
+The main goal of this project is to have a user-friendly way to create a personal portfolio full of features such as:<br/>
 - Brief introduction of yourself.
 - Work experiences with skills divided by work place.
-- Blog section, easy to use.
+- A clean Blog space easy to setup.
 - Email and other relevant point of contacts.
 - Add your Curriculum Vitae pdf within the portfolio.
+- Mobile friendly.

-### What's next
+### 🌱 What's next
 I am currently working on adding new features like:
-- Photo Gallery.
+- [ ] Photo Gallery.
-- Work Projects.
+- [ ] Work Projects.
-- Realtime themes previews.
+- [ ] Realtime themes previews.

-### Technologies & Programming stuff
+### :computer: Technologies & Programming stuff

 - **Vue 4** as main JavaScript framework.
 - **Markdown** as reference for blog posts.
 - **HTML**
 - **CSS**

-### How to run
+### :hammer: How to run
 1. Clone this repository into your local environment.
 2. Edit entry `"name": "gz-folio"` in your package.json file, give a proper name to it!
 3. Run `npm install`